-So you’ve bought youself and shiny new Xbox 360, the envy of every sweaty nerd in your apartment complex.
+So you’ve bought youself and shiny new Xbox 360, visit this site the envy of every sweaty nerd in your apartment complex.
 The back of the box even says it can play your old Xbox games!
 This truly is the next generation of gaming.

 But not so fast, son; I know what you’re saying.
 “But if I play my Xbox games on the 360, I’ll have to start all over!
 I’ll lose my 60 hours of progress in Bad Boys 2!”